 Shaniwar Wada Palace in Pune- a historical fort

-Shaniwada Wad is an old palace in Pune and is a proud of the Maratha Empire.
-Everyday huge numbers of tourists visit this place due to its attractive feature.
+Shaniwada Wad is an old palace in Pune and is proud of the Maratha Empire.
+Every day huge numbers of tourists visit this place due to its attractive feature.
 It was once a jackpot of politics and culture and the tall building with its ancient architecture takes us back to that time period.
 The age of Shaniwar Wada Palace is more than 286 years.
-Being a historical palace it possess a great ancient past.
+Being a historical palace it possesses a great ancient past.
 The fort was once a dream palace of Baji Rao and Kashi.
 It was built in the year 1732 over a land of 625 arches and was regarded as the capital building of the Maratha Empire.
 After the third war of Panipat, the Peshaws lost it to the British rulers.
-Over the centuries it has survived many military attacks and now we could see only the left out parts.
+Over the centuries it has survived many military attacks and now we could see only the left-out parts.
 The Asmani Mahal and the warehouse survived a fire in 1812.
-In this regard many documents and artifacts were destroyed.
-If ever you are in Pune then you must visit this place, the reason of which is mentioned below:
+In this regard, many documents and artifacts were destroyed.
+If ever you are in Pune then you must visit this place, the reason for which is mentioned below:

-It is an architectural masterpiece which is almost in ruins and is known for its architecture in the history of India.
+It is an architectural masterpiece that is almost in ruins and is known for its architecture in the history of India.
 There is a main gate that is called the Dilli gate and is composed of huge pikes for protecting the palace against any military attacks.
-The popular five doors of the fort was once caught in fire, but still survived.
-The other gates include the Ganapati gate, Narayana gate and Mastani gate.
-Huge number of stairways are there leading to empty halls.
+The popular five doors of the fort once caught in the fire but still survived.
+The other gates include the Ganapati gate, Narayana gate, and Mastani gate.
+A huge number of stairways are there leading to empty halls.
 The bastions and the pillars have been carved with intricate designs.
 A few of small cannons have been preserved by the responsible authorities over time.
-The thousand fountain jets is a must see, the shape of which resembles 16 petal lotus.
-Another most attractive feature of the fort is the beautiful gardens where you can spend a peaceful time alone or with family.
+The thousand fountain jets is a must-see, the shape of which resembles 16 petal lotus.
+Another attractive feature of the fort is the beautiful gardens where you can spend a peaceful time alone or with family.

 Shaniwar Wada, a Haunted palace in Pune

-Apart from its beautiful nature, the palace is believed to be most haunted palace in the locality.
+Apart from its beautiful nature, the palace is believed to be the most haunted palace in the locality.
 According to history, Narayan Rao, the fifth Peshwan ruler was viciously killed by the guards of the fort.
-His uncle sent a message to Narayan informing him to hold but on the way his wife changed the letter that was being said to the guards.
-In the letter it was written to kill Narayan Rao.
-And thus at night the guards murdered him.
-And he ran all around the palace shouting for uncle to save him while the guards were chasing him.
+His uncle sent a message to Narayan informing him to hold but on the way, his wife changed the letter that was being said to the guards.
+In the letter, it was written to kill Narayan Rao.
+And thus at night, the guards murdered him.
+And he ran all around the palace shouting for his uncle to save him while the guards were chasing him.
 It is a rumor that the spirit of the king haunts the palace.
-It is said that on full moon nights a male voice is heard crying and shouting asking his uncle to save him.
+It is said that on full moon nights, a male voice is heard crying and shouting asking his uncle to save him.

 What to see

-- The hazari karanji, a fountain in lotus shape which was designed to impress little Peshwa Madhavrao
+- The hazari karanji, a fountain in lotus shape was designed to impress little Peshwa Madhavrao

 - The nine bastion forts with a garden complex that stands in Kasba Peth near Mula Mutha river